burakayy7/blog/_posts/2024-02-07-Autocorrelation, Moving-Average,&-More.md

 to
 ![image](https://github.com/user-attachments/assets/836217a4-232b-40cb-9cb4-a8b1bf0001a9)

-And as you can see, they are prett damn close!! :)
+And as you can see, they are pretty damn close!! :)

 ### STL Decomposition